 Ideas for side projects

-Here's a list of ideas, tagged up with the relevant experience level, learning style and motivation, and suggestions for ideas that fit with your current role in publishing.
+Here's a list of ideas, tagged up with the relevant experience level, learning style and motivation, and suggestions for ideas that fit with your current publishing role or area of interest.
 If any of these ideas sound interesting but you need more guidance and input, don't hesitate to reach out on the #SideProjectSummer hashtag on Twitter!
 Here's the key:

 - BeginnerIf this is your first time coding, start here.